goto-eof/octoscraper/README.md

-Tested on Linux and MacOS.
+Tested on Linux, MacOS and Windows.

 if any problems arise, feel free to [contact me](https://andre-i.dev/#contactme).